 By participating in this program residents will receive up to a 30 minute consultation at your property with a Certified Arborist, a free tree suitable for your front or back yard, free installation by expert volunteers at the neighborhood planting, and Palo Alto-specific tree care instructions.
 Canopy performs checkups and offers as-needed pruning and tree care advice for up to 3 years after the tree is planted.

 We happily partner with community groups, neighborhood associations, and individual residents to plant trees.
 Check our online event calendar for upcoming community tree planting.
 If you want to help with outreach for this program, contact [email protected].

-In 2011, as part of developing the Palo Alto Urban Forest Master Plan (UFMP), UC Davis researchers conducted a comprehensive canopy cover analysis for the City of Palo Alto.
+In 2011, as part of developing the Palo Alto Urban Forest Master Plan (UFMP), researchers conducted a comprehensive canopy cover analysis for the City of Palo Alto.
 The resulting report identified that, for Palo Alto’s 17 predominantly residential neighborhoods, north Palo Alto has approximately 22% more tree canopy than south Palo Alto.
 Furthermore, that gap has only widened in recent decades.
 In 1982, north Palo Alto had 11% more tree canopy cover than south Palo Alto.
 In less than thirty years, the disparity has doubled.
-Community feedback confirmed that this ongoing gap in tree cover is an important issue, and addressing it is a major priority in the UFMP, and for the City and Canopy.
+Community feedback confirmed that this ongoing gap in tree cover is an important issue, and addressing it is a major priority for the City and Canopy.

 In 2016 Canopy conducted an in-depth analysis, identifying the underlying reasons for this disparity, gathering community feedback, and recommending strategies to restore canopy equity.
 Our recommended goal for the city is to increase tree canopy cover by 8% over the next 10 to 15 years through a combination of planting new trees and preserving existing trees.